MJKWoolnough/sudoku/README.md

 ```go
 func (s *Sudoku) Solve() bool
 ```
-Solve will solve any solveable puzzle and return whether is was sucessful.
+Solve will solve any solvable puzzle and return whether is was successful.

 #### type Unique